anitapercival/trendies-price-suggestion/README.md

 - Advanced Price Suggestion Algorithms: Incorporate machine learning or statistical models to suggest prices more accurately, considering additional factors like product condition, seller ratings, seasonal trends, and price fluctuations over time.
 - User Personalisation: Tailor price suggestions based on the seller’s past listings, location, or preferences.
 - Form Validation & UX Enhancements: Add inline validation with helpful tooltips, clear error messages, and loading skeletons or spinners to improve form responsiveness and clarity.
-- Extend API for Additional Filters: Allow price suggestions to factor in more granular filters like product condition, color, or size.
+- Extend API for Additional Filters: Allow price suggestions to factor in more granular filters like product condition, colour, or size.